 I didn’t expect cyclists in professional road races to share much in common with TCR riders in terms of power data habits, but by watching this GCN video I discovered that many of them do the same as most TCR riders who have power meters, which is to mostly ignore the power data during the race and to only pay attention to it during training.
 Several also report that it’s useful to have power data recorded during the race to do some post-ride analysis, which is the main reason why I like to collect it during an event.

-Part of the Determinants of Speed section covers the Effects of Increasing Power.
+Part of the What Determines Cycling Speed? section covers the Effects of Increasing Power.
 The main finding is that power needs to be increased by a far larger percentage than the corresponding increase in average speed.
 For example, to increase the average speed from about 23 to 26 km/h, which is 14% faster, then a 28% increase in average power is needed.

-If you want to know what level of power is needed to complete the TCR then the average-strength rider used in the simulations has an average power of about 130 watts, which I believe is quite typical, and such a rider who is on the bike for 12 hours per day is predicted to finish a typical TCR route around the time of the finish party.
-The stronger rider in those simulations has an average power of 165 watts, which not many people will be able to sustain throughout the race, and would finish almost 2 days sooner than the average-strength rider if also riding for 12 hours per day.
+If you want to know what level of power is needed to complete the TCR then the average-strength rider used in the simulations has an average power of about 130 watts (about 2 watts per kg), which I believe is quite typical, and such a rider who is on the bike for 12 hours per day is predicted to finish a typical TCR route around the time of the finish party.
+The stronger rider in those simulations has an average power of 165 watts (about 2.5 watts per kg), which not many people will be able to sustain throughout the race, and would finish almost 2 days sooner than the average-strength rider if also riding for 12 hours per day.
 If that same strong rider could maintain that power for 18 hours per day on the bike then they would finish in under 9 days and be competing for the victory.

 Doing other forms of physical activities to get ready for a bikepacking race can help to improve muscles that are not stressed under normal cycling conditions but which may be stressed when on the bike for much longer lengths of time.
 The muscles most commonly focused on for this purpose are the core muscles, exercises for which are covered in an article at BikeRadar and in the GCN video below.

 Personally, I find it mentally impossible to do any exercise in which I don’t move anywhere, so the only cross-training that I do is some hiking and occasionally cross-country skiing, which both help to develop core muscles.
-However, I don’t do enough and core strength is a weakness of mine (I failed to finish the 2015 TCR due to a pre-existing lower back problem).
+However, I don’t do enough and core strength is a weakness of mine (I failed to finish the 2015 TCR due to a pre-existing lower back problem, see my Race Report).

 A: Improving core strength can help you to maintain a better position on the bike for longer and make you less likely to develop pains and injuries when cycling.